mesonbuild/meson/docs/markdown/Dependencies.md

 Python3 is handled specially by meson:
 1. Meson tries to use `pkg-config`.
-1. If `pkg-config` fails meson uses fallback:
+1. If `pkg-config` fails meson uses a fallback:
-    - On Windows fallback is current `python3` interpreter.
+    - On Windows the fallback is the current `python3` interpreter.
-    - On OSX fallback is framework dependency from `/Library/Frameworks`.
+    - On OSX the fallback is a framework dependency from `/Library/Frameworks`.

-Note that `python3` found by this dependency might differ from the one used in `python3` module because modules uses current interpreter but dependency tries `pkg-config` first.
+Note that `python3` found by this dependency might differ from the one used in `python3` module because modules uses the current interpreter, but dependency tries `pkg-config` first.